Using Git to manage a web site

 Initialized empty Git repository in /home/ams/website.git/

-Although this mirror starts out "bare" (i.e., with no work tree of its own), we add a detached work tree that corresponds to the web server's DocumentRoot (this directory must exist; Git will not create it for you.)
+Then we define (and enable) a post-receive hook that checks out the latest tree into the web server's DocumentRoot (this directory must exist; Git will not create it for you):

 $ mkdir /var/www/www.example.org